 • Achieving proper gut balance during the teen years may help improve teenagers’ overall mental health, and may even prevent certain psychological/emotional issues that might have otherwise surfaced during this important formative period.7

 This is all great news for teens, and it gets even better!
-Vibrant digestive health can also help teens reach and maintain a healthy weight, improve their complexion, and even sweeten their breath—all of which should boost their self-confidence and emotional outlook.8,9,10,11
+Vibrant digestive health can also help support teens' weight management, healthy complexions, and even sweet breath—all of which should boost their self-confidence and emotional outlook.8,9,10,11

 Gut-Healthy Lifestyle Hacks for Teens

 Realistically though, teens don’t always make the best food choices, and you can’t control everything they eat.
-Supplementing with a high quality, time-released probiotic like PRO-15, and an organic prebiotic powder to promote the growth of all those good bacteria helps ensure that their digestive tracts stay populated with a wide variety of beneficial, mood-boosting strains.
+Supplementing with a high quality, time-released probiotic like PRO-15, and an organic Prebiotic Powder to support the growth of all those good bacteria, helps ensure that their digestive tracts stay populated with a wide variety of beneficial, mood-friendly strains.

 Regular exercise, proper sleep, and stress reduction also positively impact microbial health.
 So just getting to bed on time, playing a fun team or individual sport, and taking periodic mindfulness breaks can lift your teen’s mood considerably.
 And research shows that teen good moods are actually contagious—when your kids are in a happy mood, it’s likely to rub off on their friends!12

 Even with the best efforts though, the teenage years will probably never be all sunshine and giggles.
-But optimizing microbial health should help soften the peaks and valleys ahead, so your teen feels more emotionally grounded and resilient moving forward.
+But caring for their microbial health should help soften the peaks and valleys ahead, so your teen feels more emotionally grounded and resilient moving forward.
 And when things occasionally get hairy (as they inevitably will), just remember: this too shall pass.

 1. Yurgelun-Todd, D. (2007).
 Emotional and cognitive changes during adolescence.
 Current Opinion in Neurobiology, 17(2), 251-257. doi:10.1016/j.conb.2007.03.009